Natural Sciences and Engineering Research Council of Canada

 • quantum sensing

-The complete program information and guidelines governing Catalyst Quantum grants are provided on the Alliance International grants website.
+The complete program information and guidelines governing Alliance International Catalyst Quantum grants are provided on the Alliance International grants web pages.
 Potential applicants should review this material for details pertaining to the eligibility criteria for applicants, application limits, the review process and merit indicators, award conditions and instructions for preparing your application.

 How to apply

-You can apply at any time up until February 15, 2023.
+You can apply at any time up until March 31, 2024.
+As this is a continuous intake process, applications will be assessed upon receipt, and funding decisions will be communicated within 5 to 9 weeks from the date NSERC receives the complete application.
 You and any Canadian co-applicants must hold, as a primary applicant, an active NSERC peer-reviewed grant at the time of application.
-Under this initiative, you are limited to one application as either applicant or co-applicant.
+For this call, you are limited to one application as either applicant or co-applicant.
+This limit applies to Alliance International Catalyst Quantum grants and does not count against application limits for other Alliance International grants or calls.

 • log in to the online system and choose Create a new form 101